 Continues to provide experiences and practice designed to develop the abilities and focus on the skills in reading and hearing necessary to become fluent in transforming written melody, harmony and rhythm notation to performance.
-Taught as a companion course to MU241.
-Offered every fall semester.
+Taught as a companion course to MU241 Music Theory III/3.
+Fall semester.
 Prerequisite: MU144.